BeardedManZhao/algorithmStar/KnowledgeDocument/Operands.md

         // print two coordinates
         System.out.println(doubleCoordinateMany1);
         System.out.println(doubleCoordinateMany2);
-        // For multi-dimensional coordinates, we have no way to obtain them one by one, but we can use a method that all coordinates have, that is, to obtain an array of coordinate sequences double[] doubles1 = doubleCoordinateMany1.toArray();
+        // For multidimensional coordinates, we have no way to obtain them one by one, but we can use a method that all coordinates have, that is, to obtain an array of coordinate sequences double[] doubles1 = doubleCoordinateMany1.toArray();
         double[] doubles2 = doubleCoordinateMany2.toArray();
         for (int i = 0; i < doubles1.length; i++) {